How Do I Build a Successful Employee Recognition Program?

 Develop a case for recognition

 Start by establishing a business case for an employee recognition program, tying your expected project outcomes to desired business outcomes.
-Ask yourself what problems an employee recognition program might solve and how solving those problems contributes to business objectives.
+Ask yourself what problems an employee recognition program can solve and how solving those problems contributes to business objectives.
 Show your leadership team that the benefits outweigh the costs.

 How much does a good recognition program cost to administer?
 It might surprise you to learn that recognition programs don’t have to be expensive to be effective.
 81% of companies that include a recognition program in their budgets spend less than 1% of their payroll budgets on these programs.
 You should also account for the costs of any rewards.